Quantum Ensemble for Classification: Quantum Algorithm for Classification Ensemble

 Classically, given a number $B$ of base learners and a dataset $(x_i,y_i)$ for $i=1, \dots N$, where $x_i$ is a $p$-dimensional vector and $y_i$ is the target variable of interest, the overall time complexity for training an ensemble based on randomisation or bagging scales at least linearly with respect to $B$ and polynomially in $p$ and $N$:

-where $\alpha$ and $\beta$ depends on the single base model and $N^{\alpha}p^{\beta}$ is its training cost.
+where $\alpha$ and $\beta$ depend on the single base model and $N^{\alpha}p^{\beta}$ is its training cost.
 In boosting, instead, the model evolves over time and the individual classifiers are not independent.
 This usually implies higher time complexity and less parallelism.

 Despite this clear definition of the computational cost, comparing the classical algorithm to its quantum counterpart is not straightforward since they belong to different classes of complexity.
-For this reason, we benchmark the two approaches by looking at how they scale in terms of the parameters of the ensemble, i.e, the ensemble size $B$ and the cost of each base model.
+For this reason, we benchmarked the two approaches by looking at how they scale in terms of the parameters of the ensemble, i.e, the ensemble size $B$ and the cost of each base model.
 In particular, this resolves in considering the Boolean circuit model \cite{arora2009computational} for the classical ensemble, and the depth of the corresponding quantum circuit for the quantum algorithm.
 In light of this definition, the quantum algorithm described in Section \ref{sec: quantum ensemble} is able to generate an ensemble of size $B=2^d$ in only $d$ steps.
-This means that we are able to introduce an exponential speed-up with respect to classical ensemble methods in terms of the ensemble size.
-Furthermore, the cost of the single classifier is additive -- instead of multiplicative as in classical ensembles -- since it is necessary to execute the quantum classifier $F$ only once to propagate its application to all quantum trajectories in superposition, as shown in Equation \ref{eq:classification via interference}.
+This means that, assuming a unitary cost for each step, we are able to increase exponentially the size of the ensembel while increasing linearly the depth of the correspondent quantum circuit.
+Furthermore, the cost of the single classifier is additive -- instead of multiplicative as in classical ensembles -- since it is necessary to execute the quantum classifier $F$ only once to propagate its application to all quantum trajectories in superposition, as shown in Equation \eqref{eq:classification via interference}.
 In addition, the cost of the state preparation routine is equivalent to any other quantum algorithm for processing the same training and test sets.
 However, this comparison does not take into account the additional cost due to state preparation which is not present in classical ensembles.
-Also, the quantum ensemble comes with an extra cost related to the implementation of the gates $U_{(i,j)}$, that strictly depends on the encoding strategy chosen for the data.
+Also, the quantum ensemble comes with an extra cost related to the implementation of the gates $U_{(i,j)}$, that strictly depends on the encoding strategy chosen for the data and needs to be evaluated for a any specific implementation.